Jonne/jonne.github.io/_posts/2019-07-11-commerce-82-catalog-caching.md

 The Sitecore data API has no expiration and caches items as long as they are valid (Based on published period).
 Specific items are removed from the cache when an `ItemSavedEvent` is queued in the EventQueue (This happens when the related items are published).
 This cache is also cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.

+### Output cache
+If the renderings on the page have caching enabled, the resulting output of those renderings will be cached in the output cache.

+**When cleared?**

+By default the renderings in the output cache have no expiration.
+The entire output cache is cleared when a publish action takes place.
+This is done by the `Sitecore.Publishing.HtmlCacheClearer, Sitecore.Kernel` event handler configured in the `publish:end:remote` event.

+> Clearing the HTML cache can have a serious impact on performance.
+It's considered best practise to disable the event handler and periodically clear the HTML cache using the `HtmlCacheClearAgent`.

 **What is this CommerceCacheRefreshEvent you've mentioned?**

 The `CommerceCacheRefreshEvent` mentioned above is used to make sure that the related caches on all servers are cleared when a change is made on one of the servers.
 This event is essential for the commerce cached to stay consistent.
 This event is used to clear different types of caches.
 The event has a CacheType that can contain the following values:

 - "sitecore" - If the event also contains an ItemID, the invidual item is removed from the sitecore caches.
 If not, the entire sitecore cache is cleared.